nchepiga/homepage/docs/index.md

 **Openings**
 ============

-Postdoc and PhD positions are currently available in my newly established group on Computational Quantum Many-Body Physics at TUDelft.
+Postdoc and PhD positions are currently available in my group on Computational Quantum Many-Body Physics at TUDelft.
 The group will focus on the **development of tensor network algorithms and applications** to:

 - Exotic quantum phase transitions;